 Building on that reputation, I’ve spoken to parents, special education teachers and professionals on a range of topics at community and professional forums.
 I’ve delivered teacher information sessions, parent support presentations, addressed local community groups and been a featured speaker at a local travel expo.

-I’ve also worked on projects with small and large organisations, such as CatholicCare, Autism Spectrum Australia and One Stop Sensory Shop.
+I’ve worked on projects with small and large organisations, such as CatholicCare, Autism Spectrum Australia and One Stop Sensory Shop.
 I’ve created program outlines, delivered parent information sessions, presented information at staff training days and developed email marketing campaigns.

 In 2017, I published a guide to travelling as an autism family, Autism Family Travel, to help other families get out there and travel.
-Most recently, I was appointed as a community representative to Newcastle City Council’s Disability Inclusion Advisory Committee (DIAC), to assist Council with the implementation of the Disability Inclusion Action Plan 2016-2019 and advise on local matters related to disability inclusion in Newcastle.
+More recently, I was appointed as a community representative to Newcastle City Council’s Disability Inclusion Advisory Committee (DIAC), to assist Council with the implementation of the Disability Inclusion Action Plan 2016-2019 and advise on local matters related to disability inclusion in Newcastle.

 I’m passionate about helping families, schools, community organisations and disability service providers.
 I’m committed to helping all stakeholders better understand and support children, to improve working relationships and achieve better outcomes.
 Let me help you too.